 Liberia is Africa’s oldest running republic and the continent’s first republic to proclaim its independence.
 However, the west African country is infamous for the gruesome civil war that tore through it from 1989 to 2003.
 The war featured child soldiers, cross-dressing rebels, and cannibal warlords.
-Such a long-running and barbaric war left behind literal tons of battlefield waste in the form of the weapons that claimed the lives of over 250,000 people.
+Such a long-running and barbaric war left behind literal tons of battlefield waste in the form of the weapons and ammunition that claimed the lives of over 250,000 people.
 Thrifty Liberians have since repurposed these killing machines into a form of home decor with a deadly twist.

 4. AK-47 tied into a knot